Illinois State University

 5.1 Procedures to Obtain Action by the Senate

-Action on policy matters by the Senate shall proceed through the Filing Stage, Review & Circulation Stage, the Information Stage, and the Action Item Stage.
+Action on policy matters by the Senate shall proceed through the Filing Stage , the Review & Circulation Stage, the Information Stage, and the Action Item Stage.
 These procedures towards the Adoption Stage may be suspended only through a unanimous vote of the voting senators present.
-Present voting members shall include those members physically present and those permitted to join the meeting via video or audio conference resulting from an official accommodation received from the Office of Equal Opportunity and Access (OEOA) as outlined in the Reasonable Accommodation Procedures for Employees or Applicants policy (see policy 1.3.1).
+Present voting members shall include those members physically present and those permitted to join the meeting via video or audio con ference resulting from an official accommodation received from the Office of Equal Opportunity and Access (OEOA) as outlined in the Reasonable Accommodation Procedures for Employees or Applicants policy (see policy 1.3.1).

 A. The Filing Stage